 The Master Fund's investment strategy is based on a portfolio exposure of 60% to 100% to Euro zone equities.
 These equities are selected based on a thorough fundamental analysis of companies, without sector or capitalisation restrictions.
-The net assets may therefore be exposed up to 100% to shares in small Sycomore Sélection Responsible cap companies, i.e. with market capitalisation of less than 7 billion euros.
-The portfolio can therefore be exposed up to 100% to small cap equities.
+The net assets may therefore be exposed up to 100% to shares in small cap companies, i.e. with market capitalisation of less than 7 billion euros.
 It aims to identify quality companies whose market valuation is not representative of their intrinsic value as determined by the management team.